 Please note that CIT does not offer services for reinstalling operating systems.
 We are not able to provide the necessary discs and/or licensing.
 If you need to reinstall your operating system, please refer to the directions from your computer's manufacturer.
 This is typically a straight forward process that does not require technical expertise.

-If you would like CIT to attempt to recover files off of a damaged or corrupt hard drive, you must provide a functional external drive (in FAT32/MS-DOS format) with enough space on it for files to be copied.
+If you would like CIT to attempt to recover files off of a damaged or corrupt hard drive, you must provide a functional external drive (in proper format) with enough space on it for files to be copied.